What is currency pair in forex trading? Here is a simplified explanation for your perusal.

 However, these currencies are often quoted in pairs in the forex market.

 What is a currency pair?

-A currency pair is a price quote for any two currencies that traders exchange in the financial market.
-Usually in pairs, the first is called the base currency, while the other is the counter currency.
-For example in the USDJPY currency pair, USD is the base currency while JPY is the counter currency.
+A currency pair is a price quote for any two currencies traders exchange in the financial market.
+Usually, in pairs, the first is called the base currency, while the other is the counter currency.
+For example, in the USDJPY currency pair, USD is the base currency, while JPY is the counter currency.

-This price quote often contains two different prices which are: the asking price and the bidding price.
+This price quote often contains two different prices: the asking price and the bidding price.

 The asking price is the price at which a trader can buy.
 The bid price is the price at which a trader can sell a currency.

 A currency pair helps to give more information about the exchange rate between two currencies.